X-com-b-v/docker-setup/README.md

 # Installation

-_TODO describe ssh-keygen if not done so, clone project and run the installer_

 The following chapters describe on how to install the development environment on Linux.
 It is a lot like the process on WSL, but there is no virtualization layer as Docker is natively available for Linux.

 ## WSL